-The USDA Business and Industry Loan program was developed to help foster employment in rural areas.
-The Federal government is trying to encourage economic development and support companies to build factories in these underdeveloped small towns and rural areas.
+The USDA Business & Industry Loan Program was developed to help foster employment in rural areas.
+The federal government is encouraging economic development and supporting companies to build factories in these underdeveloped small towns and rural areas.
 The program is not limited to agriculture development, and the funds may be used to develop resorts or manufacturing facilities so long as the property is located in a town or city of fewer than 50,000 people.

-The USDA Business and Industry Loan Program is quite similar to the SBA 7a Loan Program and can be an excellent vehicle for many of your funding needs.
+The USDA Business & Industry Loan Program is similar to the SBA 7a Loan Program and can be an excellent vehicle for many of your funding needs, as it brings more benefits to the table than SBA loans, in regard to loan amounts, rates, and terms.
 The table below highlights the key differences between the USDA B&I loan and SBA 7a loan programs.

 |Loan Attribute||USDA Business and Industry Loans||SBA (Small Business Administration Loans)|